ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

  }
 ```

-We don’t have to create anything else in this class for now, but IDE reminds us that we still have 4 more assistant classes.
-Let’s go back to them.
+We don't have to create anything else in this class for now, but IDE reminds us that we still have 4 more assistant classes.
+Let's go back to them.

 To get started, add NavigationHelper.java class to the “appmanager” folder: